Child Support Lawyer in Nevada

 In Nevada, every child has a legal right to be financially supported by both of his or her parents.
 However, it is impossible to quantify exactly how much it costs to raise a child.
 Accordingly, Nevada has developed a formula to determine how much each parent should have to pay for a child’s support.

-The amount of Child Support a parent is entitled to pay or receive is contingent upon the type of custody enjoyed by that parent.
-A parent with Primary Physical Custody will receive Child Support from a parent with visitation, which is defined in Nevada as anything less than 40% of time with the Child.
-How much Child Support is received or owed in contingent upon three factors – the number of children, the income of the non-custodial parent, and whether there is an applicable statutory cap on the amount of the child support the custodial parent is entitled to receive.
+The amount of Child Support a parent is entitled to receive or required to pay is contingent upon the type of Custody enjoyed by that parent and the parents’ respective incomes.
+A parent with Primary Physical Custody will likely receive Child Support from a parent with Visitation only.
+How much Child Support is received or owed is contingent upon 1) the number of children the Parties share, the income of the parents, and the facts and circumstances of the case.

-As a general rule, a non-custodial parent can expect to pay the following amounts of their Gross Monthly Income:

-However, notwithstanding this general rule, there are modifications available in the amount of child support a party may be entitled to receive or required to pay.
-Factors such as statutory caps, health insurance, day care, the support of other children, and special needs of the child/children can all work to raise or lower a Child Support award.
+As a general rule, a non-custodial parent can expect to pay the following amounts of their Gross Monthly Income.
+However, notwithstanding this general rule, there are modifications available in the amount of Child Support a Party may be entitled to receive or required to pay.
+Factors such as which party provides health insurance, day care, the support of other children, the costs of visitation, and the income of the other party may drastically alter the Court’s decisions regarding child support.